 You might think film wedding photography in a digital world is a rarity these days.
 Film photography has been around since the late 1800's and shortly after digital cameras were invented, it was put on the shelf by many.
 But I'm so happy to say that it's officially making a comeback!
 I have dozens of wedding photographer friends who also include the service with all of their packages.
 And if you are here on this post, you might be looking for a photographer who can capture your wedding day on film as well as digitally.
-I'm going to hit all the high points on why you might consider having film wedding photography!
+I'm going to hit all the high points on why you might consider having film wedding photography- And then hopefully you may even consider hiring us!

 What is a Hybrid Wedding Photographer?

-If you've heard the term hybrid wedding photographer, it's likely referring to someone who uses both film as well as shooting digitally.
+If you've heard the term hybrid film wedding photographer, it's likely referring to someone who shoots both film as well as shooting digitally.
 This essentially just means that throughout the wedding day, they will use both digital cameras as well as film cameras for a mix of photos from both.
-For myself, I use a double harness for my mirrorless Canon R6 cameras, and then neck straps for my two 35mm film cameras.
-I alternate during the events, and my second shooter focuses strictly on digital images so nothing is ever missed.
+For myself, I use a double harness for my mirrorless Canon R6 and one of my film cameras- then a neck strap for another of my 35mm film cameras.
+I alternate during the events, and my second shooter focuses strictly on digital images so nothing is ever missed digitally.

 And yes, it may seem like an overwhelming amount of cameras- because it is!
-We offer a hybrid package as well as a fully film package for those couples who want us to strictly focus on film only.
+We offer hybrid packages as well as a fully film package for those couples who want us to strictly focus on film only for that nostalgic 1995 vibe.

 Why is film photography special?

 Essentially, you are choosing film wedding photography for high-end nostalgia.
 Being able to say your wedding photos were shot on film is an absolute brag.
-It's rare, it's unique, and the photos are incredible while still bringing vintage to the table.
+It's rare, it's unique, and the photos are incredible while still bringing a vintage feel to the table.
 Not only that, but film is expensive in this day in age.
-Going for around a base price of $60+ a roll (including very basic turnaround), it's something to recognize as special.
+Going for around a base price of $50+ a roll (including processing and turnaround), it's something to recognize as special.
 That price doesn't include the photographer's gear, insurance, education, experience, post-editing, shipping, etc. Outside of the U.S., one roll of film can cost hundreds of dollars.

 I consider film a luxury and I believe that most photographers and brides are moving in that direction as well.
 This is just another reason why I am so excited to be able to offer it to my clients!